fabricioanciaes/fexlguide/docs/characters/vulcano-rosso.md

 !!! success "Strengths"
     - Extremely strong vortex that can lead back into itself.
-    - Superb mix up with his command dash and command short hop, allows him to convert his pressure into a full combo. - Strong anti-air normals with fairly decent conversions
+    - Superb mix up with his command dash and command short hop, allows him to convert his pressure into a full combo. - Strong anti-air normals with fairly decent conversions - Good mobility with decent walk speed and run speed and a command dash

 !!! failure "Weaknesses"
     - Somewhat low damage even with meter, struggles to cash in more than one bar of meter in a combo.
-    - No real fireball game, forcing him to be up close to get anything done - Right pain in the arse to refer to his move by their actual names.
+    - No real fireball game, forcing him to be up close to get anything done - Outside of setups with Vulcanus, lacks a lot of ways to end blockstrings safely other than cutting them short.
+Has to rely on using his counters to catch punish attempts or attempting frame traps with his Rekka series. - Right pain in the arse to refer to his move by their actual names.

 ### 5 Minute Guide